jostylr/literate-programming-book/manuscript/part-2.md

 ### Making a Plugin

+Making a plugin leads to good consistent behavior.

 ### Data Entry

 Dealing with little bits of data is a difficult problem.
 Here we look at inline data entry using a quick split style as well as reading in data from an external file.
 This pertains more to generating written output, then code itself, but it could be needed there as well such as if you want to pull in secrets from a file outside of the repo and put it in the compiled code that is also stored outside of the repo.